jwbe/learning-resources/README.md

 # Learning resources

-## Material that I have found useful
+Material that I have found useful.